jkglasbrenner/ansible-role-environment-modules/README.md

-# Role Name
+# Ansible Role: Environment Modules

-Builds [environment modules](http://modules.sourceforge.net/) from source  on Ubuntu 18.04 installations.
+Builds [environment modules](http://modules.sourceforge.net/) from source on Debian and Ubuntu installations.
-Environment modules are used for dynamic modification of a user's environment via modulefiles, and typically installed on HPC clusters.
+Environment modules are used for dynamic modification of a user's environment via modulefiles and is typically installed on HPC clusters.

 ## Requirements